How Doulas Handle Long Births (And the Sleep Problem Nobody Talks About)

 New doulas often picture birth as an intense, relatively short sprint.
 Some are.
 Many are not.
 A labor that starts slowly at midnight can still be going 18 or 20 hours later.
 That is not unusual.
 That is birth.

-What I see more and more in newer doulas is fear around long births, not because they cannot do the work, but because nobody prepared them for the physical reality.
+What I see more and more in newer doulas is fear around long births.
+Not because they cannot do the work, but because nobody prepared them for the physical reality.
 They are scared of being stuck for 30 hours with no plan.
 They are afraid to call their backup because of the cost.
 They white-knuckle through exhaustion and then wonder why they are burning out after two years.

 I have watched this pattern play out so many times.
 The doula shows up when contractions are 8 minutes apart.
 The client is doing fine.
 But now the client knows the doula is there, and something shifts.
 They get excited.
 That excitement means baby must be coming soon, right?
 They stop trying to rest.
 They want to be engaged.
 They feel like they have to entertain you or at least stay present with you.